If you’re not already using this platform for social media marketing, allow us to explain how to use Pinterest for business—and why it’s a good idea.

-Over the past month or two, I’ve made critical changes to my Pinterest strategy in order to grow my account and increase qualified traffic.
-Through these strategies, I’ve begun to get as many repins, followers, and click throughs in a week as I was getting in a month before.
+You can make critical changes to your pinning strategy, in order to grow your account, increase traffic to your website, and more.
+Through these strategies, you’ll be able to get as many repins, followers, and click throughs in a week as you may have been getting in a month.

-The beautiful part?
-I’m not spending hours every day on Pinterest.
-I’ve been able to see massive growth by making small tweaks in my strategy that add up to no more than twenty minutes of work a day.
+What’s more is that you don’t need to spend hours every day on Pinterest.
+You can build massive growth by making small tweaks in your strategy that add up to no more than twenty minutes of work a day.

 But before we get into that, let’s make sure we have the basics covered.

-By putting what you specialize in directly on your display name, you can show up in the search results when somebody is searching for someone just like you.
+By putting what you specialize in directly on your Pinterest profile, you can show up in the Pinterest searches when somebody is searching for someone just like you.

-Bonus: The eye is drawn to colors that stand out, search for the term you’re adding to your display name and see what color palette is the most common.
-If you can, choose an image that will stand out from the other users so people are more drawn to you and likely to click!
+The eye is drawn to colors that stand out, so search for the term you’re adding to your display name and see what color palette is the most common.
+If you can, choose an image that will stand out from other Pinterest users so people are more drawn to you and likely to click!

 You are given the opportunity to hand select what your audience sees first on your profile, so we are going to make sure you’re choosing boards that:

 You can do this by creating a board that only features your own content.
-I have two - one for each of my blogs.
-That will leave you with four more board options.
 What to consider here is your brand, and where else you share the majority of your own content.

-If you’re a healthy food blogger, for example, you’ll feature a board with only your own content, and then four boards that you pin your recipes to often.
+If you’re a healthy food blogger, for example, you’ll feature a board with only your own content (meaning your pins link to your blog posts), and then four boards that you pin your recipes to often.

 The key is to make sure that the chances that people will see your content and click over to your site are high.

 Most people use Pinterest to get fashion inspiration, recipes, and wedding planning advice.
-Us online entrepreneurs, though, need to be a bit more focused.
+As an online entrepreneurs, though, you’ll need to be a bit more focused.

 Utilize Pinterest’s private board feature and make any boards that aren’t on brand private.
 If you’re a food blogger, you don’t need your audience to see your fashion boards or extensive collection of memes.

-Good strategy = greater reward in less time.
-Yes, please!
+The best Pinterest strategy = greater reward in less time.
+Yes, please.

 This is going to be the most time-consuming part of this entire process, you need a solid foundation to go on before you can start making your Pinterest run itself.